scouring/Database-Normalization-w-NLP/README.md

-# NLP
+# Database Normalization w/ NLP
-Natural Language Processing

 Utilizes regex, transformers, mysql connector.
 Connects to a SQL database and uses NLP to normalize the database by inferring the parties involoved in the litigation.
+Pre-processing included different means of clustering.